Modern display of the Confederate battle flag: Presence in other parts of the world

 American culture is exported all over the world and as a result, noticeable display of the Confederate flag is not confined to North America.
 Various overseas groups, movements and communities make use of it, albeit sporadically in most instances.
 Much like in the United States, the flag is displayed for range of reasons, but is most often associated with slavery and racism.
-In countries where most Nazi symbols are prohibited by law, far-right and Neo-Nazi groups often fly the Confederate flag at rallies as a stand-in.
-In Italy, some Southern soccer fans display the Confederate flag as a symbol of Southern Italy's long-standing dissatisfaction with the North.
+In countries where most Nazi symbols are prohibited by law, such as Germany, Neo-Nazi groups may fly the Confederate flag at rallies as a stand-in.

+In Italy, some Southern Italian soccer fans, such as that of the association football club Napoli, have begun to display the Confederate flag as an alleged symbol of southern Italy's long-standing dissatisfaction with the North of Italy.

 As in the U.S., some display the flag as a light-hearted symbol of "rebellion"; without latching any significant political meaning to it.
-Fans of both Cork GAA and Cork F.C., have waved the flag at intercounty and league matches; reflecting the nickname of County Cork as "the Rebel County" for its prominence in historical Irish rebellions, and red as the county color GAA Hurling is the most popular sport in Ireland, and the Cork team is called "The Rebels."
+In Ireland, fans of both Cork GAA and Cork F.C., have waved the flag at intercounty and league matches; reflecting the nickname of County Cork as "the Rebel County" for its prominence in historical Irish rebellions, and red as the county color GAA Hurling is the most popular sport in Ireland, and the Cork team is called "The Rebels."
 In 2017, the Cork GAA president appealed to fans not to use such flags, and his successor in 2020 said they would in future be confiscated at Cork stadiums.
 While the Republic of Ireland is noted for a lack of nativist or far-right activism, Northern Ireland has however long suffered from sectarian division, often violently.
-Confederate symbols, including the battle flag, are often utilized by Ulster Loyalists on far-right.
+Confederate symbols, including the battle flag, are often utilized by Ulster Loyalists on the far-right.
 These groups usually passively condone the flag's association with racism and white supremacy, while also invoking the shared Ulster-Scot heritage between some leaders of the Confederacy and Northern Irish Protestants.
-Several loyalist paramilitary groups have been known to display confederate symbols; most notably the Red Hand Defenders, a designated terrorist group in the U.S., Ireland and the UK for their role in sectarian violence, including murder, during the 1990s.Smyth, Patrick, Three Irish groups on US list of terrorists: The US State Department has named three Irish groups - the Continuity IRA, the Orange Volunteers, and the Red Hand Defenders.
-The Irish Times.
-Published December 7, 2001.
-Retrieved January 11, 2021.Moriarty,Gerry, Two Loyalist Paramilitary Groups Banned, The Irish Times, Published March 4, 1999.
-Retrieved January 14, 2021.
+Several loyalist paramilitary groups have been known to display confederate symbols; most notably the Red Hand Defenders, a designated terrorist group in the U.S., Ireland and the UK for their role in sectarian violence, including murder, during the 1990s.